 TALIS is the first international survey to focus on working teachers and school principals, their working conditions, learning opportunities, instructional practices, and attitudes and beliefs about teaching and learning.
 TALIS focuses on lower secondary education teachers and the principals of their schools.
 It seeks to provide policy-relevant data and analysis on the following key aspects of schooling: (1) the role and functioning of school leadership; (2) how teachers’ work is appraised and the feedback they receive; (3) teachers’ professional development; and (4) teachers’ beliefs and attitudes about teaching and their pedagogical practices.
-It was first implemented in 2008.
-The second cycle of the study was implemented in 2013.

 The information TALIS generated will provide Georgian policy makers and education leaders with internationally comparable information on (1) teacher and school principal demographics; (2) workload, roles and functions; (3) opportunities and participation in professional development activities; (4) teacher appraisal and feedback practices; (5) engagement in collaborative practices; (6) teachers and school principals’ satisfaction with their profession and working conditions; (7) teaching and school leadership practices; and (8) beliefs and attitudes about teaching.
 The TALIS national report (1) compares teacher and school characteristics across the country; (2) examines the relationships among various teacher and school principal variables from the perspective of ongoing and planned reforms; and (3) provides recommendations for schools and policy makers.